phanthaiduong22/trailing-spaces/README.md

 ## Usage

+### Toggle Highlighting

+You can toggle highlighting of trailing spaces on and off at any time using:

+1. **Menu**: Go to **"Edit / Trailing Spaces / Toggle Highlighting"**
+2. **Keyboard Shortcut**: Use `Alt+Shift+D` to instantly toggle highlighting
+3. **Settings**: Use the "Enable highlighting" checkbox in the plugin settings

+The action text dynamically updates to show whether it will "Enable" or "Disable" highlighting based on the current state.

 ### Delete

 The main feature you gain from using this plugin is that of deleting all trailing spaces in the currently edited document.
 In order to use this deletion feature, you may either: